swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-4-reproduce-the-experiment-with-dvc/index.md

 If any of these files change, DVC will run the command `python src/featurization.py data/prepared data/features` when using `dvc repro`.

-The output of this command is `data/features`.
+The outputs of this command are `data/features/test.pkl` and `data/features/train.pkl` files.

 {% callout type="note" %}
 The parameters `featurize.max_features` and `featurize.ngrams` will be discussed later.